 Carved over centuries by glaciers, Little Lakes Valley is easily accessible and consists of a chain of both large and small alpine lakes.
 From Bishop, drive north on Hwy 395 to Tom’s Place.
 Follow Rock Creek Road to Mosquito Flat.

 At the end of the road where there is paved hiker parking.
-The Little Lakes Valley area is hugely popular for fishing, day hikes, and beginning backpackers.
+The Little Lakes Valley area is popular for fishing, day hikes, and beginning backpackers.

 Part of the Inyo National Forrest, wildflowers complement spectacular views of the 13,000-foot peaks of Bear Creek Spire and Mt.
 Dade.